tusharathawale/UCV/README.md

 After installing the ParaView plugin, the user could load the associated plugin through the ParaView filter and run the loaded filter.

-The [sample video](https://drive.google.com/file/d/1GS0OJW_HQWHP5HyS8xV0cxbDHKK_sRgR/view?usp=sharing) here shows how to run the filter through the ParaView plugin.
+The [demo video](https://drive.google.com/file/d/1GS0OJW_HQWHP5HyS8xV0cxbDHKK_sRgR/view?usp=sharing) shows how to run the filter through the ParaView plugin.